CafeVariomeUoL/cv3-docs/Writerside/topics/uploading-metadata.md

 Note that these fields are also present in the maximum examples below.

-> **Warning**: Assigning `sourceID` and `connectionID` manually can lead to data inconsistency, and should be done with
+> Assigning `sourceID` and `connectionID` manually can lead to data inconsistency, and should be done with caution.
-> caution.
 Always make sure the ID is present before adding them to the metadata file.
-If there are only a small amount of
-> IDs to assign, it's better to do it manually in the editing interface.
+If there are only a small amount of IDs to assign, it's better to do it manually in the editing interface.
+> {style="warning"}

 #### Common fields